 Six Elements to Writing a Non-Fiction Book Proposal

 Selling a non-fiction book is different from selling a novel.
-The novel is written in its entirety before the author starts looking for an agent or publisher.
+The novel is written in its entirety before the author submits it to an agent or publisher.
 In the case of a non-fiction book, the book is sold before it is written.
 To sell your idea you must write a book proposal to present to prospective agents or publishers.
 I have broken the proposal down into six elements.
 Keep in mind there is more than one way to skin this cat.
 This is how I do it, but read prospective publisher's guidelines.
 They may want it done a specific, and different, way.

 The title page is the first thing the editor or agent will see.
 Make it attractive.
 Start about one third down the page and type the book title in a normal font, like Times Roman or Courier, centered on the page.
 The size depends on the length of the title.
 I use 20-24 for most.
 I don't like for my titles to take more than two lines.
 Under the title I put my name in a smaller size.
 Use the same font throughout the proposal.